KaraKataKama/gmr-stuff/README.md

 # WotLK GMR Plugins&Profiles
 This repository holds plugins (mostly combat rotations), profiles for WotLK

+## Archived
+Because of latest changes in my life, i have no time to maintain that repository at all.
+I hope my work would be example of how things done in GMR, or even can answer some questions.

 ## Info for Clients
 Please follow to the `clientside/` directory and choose plugins/profiles.
 Every work has its own `README.md` file, please read it before start using plugin/profile.